sfunk02/drone/README.md

 Changes:

-We eliminated the PowerBoost and wired our new battery directly to the RPi Pico and H-bridges to bypass any current limiting.
-No acrylic was needed because the new design fits the circuit board directly to the ABS frame.
+We switched out our H-bridges and battery, eliminated the PowerBoost, and wired the power source directly to the board to bypass any current limiting.
+No acrylic was needed because the new design fit the circuit board directly to the ABS frame.
 We used less hardware because the arms didn't need to be attached separately (see images below).

 ### CAD [(Onshape)](https://cvilleschools.onshape.com/documents/ce9d8d739d2d9f15e9173bc0/w/6c76af61bf90a62108bdc466/e/912e9d444323990bdd98e468?renderMode=0&uiState=63b58eecc68e6a59295096d6)